garysoed/hive/README.md

     The JS file will be executed with a global object called `$hive`.
 This contains the inputs, keyed by the input keys.
 The JS file is expected to return the output with the correct type.

+    The JS file also have access to `$hiveGlobals`.
+This has a similar structure to `$hive` except it contains values defined in the project's configuration file.

 -   `load`: Takes a file, or group of files and declares their type.

     ```yaml